bsdlab/Dareplane/README.md

 The [`control room`](https://github.com/bsdlab/dp-control-room) module is the central piece for composition of modules to a full setup.
 Modules you need in your experiment are added within a setup configuration file (see `./examples` and the documentation in the [`control room`](https://github.com/bsdlab/dp-control-room))

+## Getting started

+A good starting point is the [c-VEP experiment](https://github.com/thijor/dp-cvep), which contains a setup script that downloads and configures a cVEP speller, outlining how modules need to be configured for interaction.

 ## Citation